 Most people have this strange notion that we need to eat eggs, cereal or toast for breakfast.
 That is simply not true.
 Oftentimes, leftover dinner from the night before can make a delicious breakfast, so long as you can get over the fact that they aren’t breakfast foods.
 There is no reason you can’t have a steak salad for breakfast.

-If you can’t wrap your head around eating non-traditional breakfast foods, you can make use of healthy food delivery services from companies like Activ Eats.
+If you can’t wrap your head around eating non-traditional breakfast foods, you can make use of healthy about food delivery services from companies like Activ Eats.
 Also your previous night’s dinner can be reformed in a more traditional breakfast.
 If you had steak and vegetables for dinner, you may want to make a steak and veggie omelette.
 Personal recommendation: steak, mushrooms, and onions make for a great omelette.

 Here’s another one that is great to make ahead: the breakfast burrito.
 Get a package of burrito sized tortillas, and add any ingredients that your heart desires.
 You can use eggs, meat like steak or ham, veggies like onions, mushrooms, or tomatoes, cheese, and salsa to fill the tortilla.
 Then wrap the tortillas and freeze them individually for the next week or even month.
 You can simply heat these burritos up in the microwave, your oven, or on a pan on the stove, and take them with you on the go.